nsidc/search-solr-tools/README.md

 #### Configuration

 Once you have the code and requirements, edit the configuration file in `lib/search_solr_tools/config/environments.yaml` to match your environment.
-The configuration values are set by environment for each harvester (or specified in the `common` settings list), with the environment overriding `common` if a different setting is specified for a given environment.

-Each harvester has its own configuration settings.
-Most are the target endpoint;
-EOL, however, has a list of THREDDS project endpoints and NSIDC has its own oai/metadata endpoint settings.

-Most users should not need to change the harvester configuration unless they establish a local test node, or if a provider changes available endpoints;
+Environment settings take precedence over `common` settings.
-however, the `host` option for each environment must specify the configured SOLR instance you intend to use these tools with.
+The `host` option for each environment must specify the configured SOLR instance you intend to use these tools with.

 #### Build and Install Gem

-Then run:
+Run:

   `bundle exec gem build ./search_solr_tools.gemspec`

-Once you have the gem built in the project directory, install the utility:
+Once you have the gem built in the project directory, install it:

   `gem install --local ./search_solr_tools-version.gem`